chesslablab/chess-api/docs/post-tutor-fen.md

 # POST /tutor/fen

-Explains a FEN position in terms of chess concepts like a tutor would do.
+Explains a FEN position in terms of chess concepts.

 ## Parameters